 Focusrite Control 2

-v1.11.0Musicians, producers, and audio engineers using Focusrite Scarlett 4th Gen interfaces who require remote control of their studio environment.
+For musicians, producers, and audio engineers using Focusrite Scarlett 4th Gen interfaces who require remote control of their studio environment.

-What Is Focusrite Control 2?
+What is Focusrite Control 2?

 Allows users to adjust Scarlett 4th Gen interface settings from anywhere in the recording space via a mobile device.